education

 Between them, English language schools offer a full range of courses, from traditional classes for teenagers, to individual tuition for special purposes and professional needs.
 Most language schools in the UK are accredited by the British Council, and a full list of accredited centres can be found on the British Council website.

 Covid-19 had a drastic impact on the ELT sector in the UK, as schools had to close and students from other countries were unable to come to the UK during the lockdown period.
 Some language schools have gone out of business, others have developed online teaching, others have survived with limited activity.
-It is however certain that the ELT sector in the UK will be much smaller after Covid-19 (and Brexit) than it was before, due to the drop in international travel, the new costs, and the rising course fees that inevitably result from these changes.
+It is however certain that the ELT sector in the UK is much smaller since Covid-19 (and Brexit) than it was before, due to the drop in international travel, the new costs, and the rising course fees that inevitably result from these changes.

 Pour ce sujet en français